-How will I know if I am eligible to receive 15 hours free childcare for my two year old?
+How will I know if I am eligible to receive 15 hours funded childcare for my two year old?

-You can claim a free place for your child if you are in receipt of one or more of the following:
+You can claim a funded place for your child if you are in receipt of one or more of the following:

 - Income Support

 - Income-based Jobseeker’s Allowance (JSA)

 - Income-related Employment and Support Allowance (ESA)